danradom/geoipblock/README.md

 # geoipblock
 iptables / ipset GeoIP block script

-Simple shell script to block traffic from specific countries with iptables and ipset
+Shell script that only allows traffic from specified countries